 The Enchanted Woods has areas of rougher ground amongst the trees, which may cause difficulties for some chairs and scooters even in good weather, and the path has a gravel surface, which can be difficult for wheelchair users to navigate.
 At night light levels are often fairly low as part of the art installations and the area can become quite crowded.
-Due to lack of vehicle access there are no accessible toilets in this area however there is one right next to the exit.

 The Healing Area is in a meadow with long grass.